kaizenmantra/gptfy-prompts-mock/prompts-new/Deal-Risk-Intelligence.md

 Critical Instructions:
 1. Calculate actual risk scores for ALL opportunities - do not use placeholder values
+2. **MANDATORY SORTING**: Both table AND cards must be sorted by Risk Score in DESCENDING order (highest risk first)
-2. MANDATORY: Create visual risk cards for ALL opportunities in the data
+3. MANDATORY: Create visual risk cards for ALL opportunities in the data
-3. MANDATORY: Include visual risk factor breakdown for ALL opportunities
+4. MANDATORY: Include visual risk factor breakdown for ALL opportunities
-4. Use VISUAL elements (progress bars, gauges, icons) instead of lengthy text
+5. Use VISUAL elements (progress bars, gauges, icons) instead of lengthy text
-5. Identify the 2-3 most critical deals requiring immediate attention
+6. Identify the 2-3 most critical deals requiring immediate attention
-6. Include total dollar amounts at risk for executive visibility
+7. Include total dollar amounts at risk for executive visibility
-7. Show clear next actions with timeframes for each opportunity
+8. Show clear next actions with timeframes for each opportunity
-8. Color-code all risk indicators consistently using Champion Network Analysis color scheme
+9. Color-code all risk indicators with sufficient contrast for visibility
-9. Make it dashboard-like with visual elements, NOT report-like with paragraphs
+10. Make it dashboard-like with visual elements, NOT report-like with paragraphs
+11. **CRITICAL**: Ensure cards appear in identical order as table rows (highest risk score first)
-10. Focus on actionable insights through visual representation, not extensive text analysis
+12. Focus on actionable insights through visual representation, not extensive text analysis

 Use risk intelligence to drive action, not just provide information.